 The records from which this brief history has been derived, supply us with several facts, from which we may elicit important principles of law.

-\ Anderson, second edit. p.
+\ ANDERSON, second edit. p.
 108.

-I again quote the words of Preston, but Anderson says he commanded "the Masters and Wardens."
+† I again quote the words of PRESTON, but ANDERSON says be commanded "the Masters and Wardens."